Stockton Receives $500,000 Grant to Build Maple Syrup Industry in South Jersey

 The grant’s engagement specialist, Jethro Heiko, will be working one-on-one with each hub to engage the community and expand outwards.
 Heiko already has a successful hub model in Philadelphia and hopes to replicate similar models across the region.

 The new grant also incorporates an education component that will develop K-12 modules and general educational opportunities to keep the community involved.
-And in a couple years, a lending library of evaporators will be created so that schools can borrow the equipment needed to make syrup with students.
+And in a couple of years, a lending library of evaporators will be created so that schools can borrow the equipment needed to make syrup with students.

 A research component will look at sugarbush management.
 “In southern New Jersey, we are trying to figure out how to best manage forests for red maple growth,” said Stoler.